awsdocs/aws-doc-sdk-examples/kotlin/services/glue/Readme.md

 ## Running the AWS Glue Kotlin files

 Some of these examples perform *destructive* operations on AWS resources, such as deleting a crawler by running the **DeleteCrawler** example. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
-It's best to create separate test-only resources when experimenting with these examples.
+We recommend creating separate test-only resources when experimenting with these examples.

-To run these examples, you can setup your development environment to use Gradle.
+To run these examples, set up your development environment to use Gradle.
 For more information, see [Get started with the SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/get-started.html).